You agree to the privacy policy below, and the Privacy Policy for Substack, the technology provider.

 All subscriptions:

-• If you subscribe to the newsletter, I will see your name and email address, as well as your profile ID, profile picture, and other details you make available on your public Substack account.
+• If you subscribe to the newsletter, I process your name and email address, as well as your profile ID, profile picture, and other details you make available on your public Substack account.

 • Substack also provides a star-ranking which shows if you read a lot of my posts or not.